Browse by . . .

 Lawrence Weiner

-The Whitney calls its show "As Far as the Eye Can See," but how far can one see in a museum?
+The Whitney calls its retrospective "As Far as the Eye Can See," but how far can one see in a museum?
 Maybe further than one thought.
+If one truly knows anything about Weiner, it turns out, one knows that one will not know it afterward.
 Lawrence Weiner's Away from It All (Whitney Museum of American Art, 1989)

 Words, words, words

-However, in practice one cannot predict anything—not the shape and color of the work, its placement, or even whether it will get made.
-The retrospective adds up to a surfeit of sensation.
+In practice, however, the show adds up to a surfeit of sensation, although less obviously than in text art by Mel Bochner.
 It may not take long to absorb it all, but only because it assaults the viewer almost all at once.
+And that, too, says something about the very idea of conceptual art.
+Again by definition, one cannot predict anything—not the shape and color of the work, its placement, or even whether it will get made.
 Then again, Hamlet, too, has some interesting things to say, and he dies in a fight scene.

-Weiner works with language and not what one may think of as art objects.
-A conceptual artist with a slier approach, Barbara Bloom, leaves much of her text to wall labels.
-Weiner stencils text directly on museum walls in sans serif fonts, received forms that may seem to eliminate the medium and to insist on the message.
+Weiner works with language and not with what one may think of as art objects.
+A slyer conceptual artist, Barbara Bloom, leaves much of her text to wall labels, next to the loveliest or stoniest of art objects.
+Weiner stencils big sans serif letters directly on museum, received forms that may seem to eliminate the medium and to insist on the message.
 They belong to commerce or telegraphy more than to art.

-Their block capitals and lack of punctuation deny a sentence even a point of origin or an ending.
-They could have begun somewhere else, apart from the artist and unseen.
+Even when they form sentences, the block capitals and lack of punctuation deny a point of origin or an ending.
+They could have begun somewhere else entirely—apart from the artist, somewhere unseen.
 Critics often associate Weiner with installation art or Minimalism.
 Both imply a specific encounter in space and time, between the viewer and the art.
 Not here.
-As he put it himself, "the work need not be built."
+As he puts it himself, "the work need not be built."

 When it is built, however, one sure notices.
-The installation includes walls jam-packed with posters, busy display cases for other exhibition records, and a hot-pink stain on Marcel Breuer's beautiful stone floor.
+The installation includes walls jam-packed with posters, busy display cases for other exhibition records, and a hot-pink stain on that beautiful Marcel Breuer stone floor.
 A shotgun blast has torn into the Sheetrock and riddled it with holes.
-Elsewhere Weiner rips away the plasterboard by hand, leaving a precise but lumpy square of gypsum.
+Elsewhere Weiner rips plasterboard away by hand, leaving a precise but lumpy square of gypsum.

 Word and object